-Ariana Grande safe following incident at Manchester concert
+Ariana Grande on fatal Manchester incident: 'I don't have words'

 Police say they are treating this as a terrorist incident until they know otherwise.

+Earlier, Universal Music Group, the umbrella group for Republic Records, said in a statement on Facebook: "We are deeply saddened to learn of tonight's devastating event in Manchester.
+Our thoughts and prayers are with all those affected by this tragedy."

-Grande's opening acts were rapper BIA and Victoria Monet.
+Grande's opening acts at the Monday night performance were rapper BIA and Victoria Monet.

 BIA confirmed she was safe in a tweet that has since been deleted.
 "GUYS WE ARE OKAY !!!
 THANK YOU WE LOVE YOU," she wrote.